absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 The HTTP status code is used to render the appropriate view.
 For instance, a `404 Not Found.` error will attempt to render the `errors.404` view.
 The `errors.generic` view is used by default if the current error code cannot be found.
-And if the `errors.generic` view cannot be found, a simple `Something went wrong...` text is rendered.
+If the `errors.generic` view cannot be found, a simple `Something went wrong...` text is rendered.
 If the `translator` service is available, it will use it to translate the default text, such as `Quelque chose a mal tourné...` in french.